-This behaviour policy will be reviewed by the Head of School at least annually, or more frequently, if needed, to address findings from the regular monitoring of the behaviour data.
+This behaviour policy will be reviewed by the Headteacher at least annually, or more frequently, if needed, to address findings from the regular monitoring of the behaviour data.
 At each review, the policy will be approved by the governing body.